serverless/serverless/doc/Configuration.md

   * Declares a serverless service
   * Defines one or multiple functions in the service
   * Defines one set of resources (e.g., 1 AWS CloudFormation stack) required by the functions in this service
-  * Everything that can trigger the functions to execute (even HTTP requests) is considered an "event" and must be added in the `events` array.
+  * Everything that triggers a function to execute (e.g., HTTP requests) is considered an "event" and must be added in the `events` array.
   * Events listed in the `events` array will automatically create the resources required for the event upon deployment
   * Designed to be developed and operated completely independently
   * Configuration information can be specified for multiple IaaS providers